miliracle/tlmn/SETUP.md

 ### Database Connection Issues

+- **If using Docker Compose**: Make sure the container is running with `docker-compose -f docker-compose.dev.yml ps`
-- Make sure PostgreSQL is running
+- **If using local PostgreSQL**: Make sure PostgreSQL is running
 - Check your `DATABASE_URL` in `backend/.env`
-- Verify database exists: `psql -l | grep tienlen`
+- Verify database exists: `psql -l | grep tienlen` (for local PostgreSQL) or check Docker logs: `docker-compose -f docker-compose.dev.yml logs postgres`

 ### Port Already in Use